Who makes the slimmest sliding doors?

 Do remember that many of the sightlines you’ll see marketed, slim or otherwise relate to the interlock only.
 We are frequently contacted by homeowners disappointed to find the outer frame and door rails and stiles not as slim as the interlock.

 Through extensive research, product knowledge and detailed study of the fabrication and technical manuals, we have compiled a list of the majority of sliding door systems sold in the UK today.
 Included are all the top brands you may have heard of as well as many other products less well known.
 As well as the standard mullion is an option for a slimline version.
-As a result, you can see in one unique place, who makes the slimmest sliding doors.
+As a result, you can see in one place, who makes the slimmest sliding doors.

 |SLIDING DOOR SYSTEM||Standard Interlock|